enricocavalli/enricocavalli.github.io/content/writeups/Hackinghub/Starcraft Card Collector.md

 while `/renderBWScene.php?number=./1` renders the image number 1 as the original call without `./`

-This allows us to grab the source code of all the application by doing for instance `/renderBWScene.php?number=../../index.php`
+This confirms path traversal and  allows us to grab the source code of all the application by doing for instance `/renderBWScene.php?number=../../index.php`
 We can also fuzz for files and discover a secret admin panel

 ```